rajeevs1992/tiny-angular-projects/README.md

 ### Responsive design

 In an almost fully mobile world, it makes sense to work on making the site fully usable on mobile devices as well

+## Live Demo
+You can find a live version of this application [here](http://rajeevs1992.github.io/emi-calculator/).